 OUSCI Preview- Zeke Peterson's 2002 VW Beetle

-Zeke Peterson is making his second appearance in the OPTIMA Ultimate Street Car Invitational, presented by Royal Purple and KN and this time he is bringing his other VW Beetle.
+Zeke Peterson is making his second appearance in the OPTIMA Ultimate Street Car Invitational, presented by Royal Purple and K&N Filters and this time he is bringing his other VW Beetle.
 For those of you who are unfamiliar, Zeke competed in the 2011 OUSCI in his 2003 VW Beetle (one of dozens in his stable of VWs) and fared quite well, finishing 18th overall in his rookie effort.

 A year of experience and familiarity with the event and the track itself should only serve to help boost Zeke's chances in 2012.
 If this picture suggests a fair amount of plumbing in Zeke's Beetle, we'll let you know that is certainly the case.
 The Beetle itself is a 1.8-liter Turbo S, breathing through a custom SEM intake and 75-mm throttle body.
 The car also features an apikol front-mounted intercooler with a nitrous halo kit and a water-methanol injection kit from Snow Performance.